calthejuggler/vimrc/README.md

 ## Why Though?

-It's not super full like most of the .vimrcs on GitHub, but includes some of the most important commands and keybindings.
+It's not super full like most of the .vimrcs on GitHub, and includes some of the most important commands and keybindings to me and possibly you too.

 ## KeyBindings